-Public libraries play a fundamental role in our state’s cultural life, deploying sophisticated programming that can be accessed for free by anyone in the community.
+Public libraries play a fundamental role in ensuring that everyone is included in our state’s cultural life, deploying sophisticated programming that can be accessed for free by anyone in the community.

-Access to cultural and creative assets and programs has myriad benefits, supporting the development of cultural literacy, an appreciation of diversity, and of the arts.
+Access to cultural and creative assets and programs has myriad benefits, supporting the development of cultural literacy, an appreciation of diversity, and accessible arts experiences.

 They provide public spaces

 Victorian libraries offer a mix of historic and contemporary public spaces that support community participation and social engagement.
-They are places where everyone is welcome, and everyone belongs.
+They are safe spaces where everyone is welcome, and everyone belongs.

 Modern, purpose-built libraries are cultural and community hubs that anchor surrounding development and draw disparate groups to one space.
 They offer flexible designs to meet community needs, incorporating places to relax, with exhibition spaces and meeting rooms.